Here's The Rub - Getting A Regular Massage Can Bring You Back Pain Relief

 I'll also explain the different types of massage available and weigh up the benefits of each.

-And finally I'll go over some self-massage options that can help you if regular massages from a professional are not going to be possible for you.
+And finally I'll go over some ways you can massage yourself if regular massages from a professional are not going to be possible for you.

 What Are The Benefits Of Massage Therapy?